What's all the excitement about I Bonds?

 What are I Bonds, and what’s all the excitement about?

-I Bonds, also known as Series I Savings Bonds, are a type of savings bond issued by the U.S. Department of the Treasury.
-They're designed to be a safe and low-risk investment option for individuals who want to protect their savings from inflation without fear of market fluctuation.
+Series I Savings Bonds, also known as I Bonds or Series I Bonds, are a type of savings bond issued by the U.S. Department of the Treasury.
+They’re designed to be a safe, lower-risk investment option for individuals who want to help protect their savings from inflation without fear of market fluctuation.

 What sets I Bonds apart from other savings bonds is their interest rate structure.
 They’re composed of a fixed rate and a variable rate that’s adjusted twice a year based on changes in the Consumer Price Index for all Urban Consumers (CPI-U).

 The fixed rate stays the same for the entire life of the bond, while the variable rate is based on inflation and changes every six months.
-The variable rate is determined by taking the CPI from the previous six months and adjusting it for inflation.
+As of November 2024, the fixed rate for new I Bonds is 1.2% — the highest it’s been in 16 years.1 The variable I Bonds interest rate is determined by taking the CPI from the previous six months and adjusting it for inflation.
 This means that the interest rate on I Bonds can increase or decrease over time, depending on the inflation rate.

 Why are you hearing so much about I Bonds now?